mrlocky97/socialMediaSentimentalFront_V2/docs/features/SCRAPING_DISPATCH_IMPLEMENTATION.md

 2. Custom rate limiting based on campaign priority
 3. Specialized data processing for different campaign objectives
 4. AI-powered scraping optimization based on previous results
+5. Direct integration with specific API endpoints rather than going through the general service
+6. Status monitoring and automatic re-authentication using the `/api/v1/scraping/status` and `/api/v1/scraping/reauth` endpoints
+7. Real-time polling of scraped tweets using the `/api/v1/scraping/tweets` endpoint

 ## Technical Notes